manabie-com/togo/README.md

 - Change from using `SQLite` to `Postgres` with `docker-compose`
 - Integration tests
 ### Things I want to improve
-- More clean code with another architecture
+- More clean code with Clean Architecture of Uncle Bob
 - Research more about testing for unit test and integration test in golang
-- Handle error
+- Handle error \
 ...\